teaguehannam/Game-Of-Life/README.md

 * Add additional cell properties, like color or size, and incorporate them into your visualization

-* Allow users to specify the speed of the simulation
+(Done) Allow users to specify the speed of the simulation

 (Done) Provide functionality to manually step through the simulation one generation at a time, as opposed to animating automatically